clojuredocs/guides/articles/language/core_overview.md

 ### def

-(def ...) takes a symbol and an optional init value.
+`def` takes a symbol and an optional init value.
 If an init value is supplied, the root binding of the var is assigned to that value.
 Redefining a var with an init value will re-assign the root binding.

 A root binding is a value that is shared across all threads.

-The (let ...) form is the preferred method of creating local bindings.
-It is strongly suggested to prefer it where possible, and never use (def ...) within another form.
+The `let` form is the preferred method of creating local bindings.
+It is strongly suggested to prefer it where possible, and never use `def` within another form.

 {% highlight clojure %}